lingtalfi/Kit_PicassoWidget/personal/mydoc/pages/conception-notes.md

 className: $theClassName        # for instance Ling\MyFirstPicassoWidget\MyFirstPicassoWidget
 template: $templateName         # for instance: default.php, or prototype.php.
 This is the path to the template file, relative to the widget/templates directory next to the widget instance.
-vars: array                     # An array of variables for the front widget to use
+vars: array                     # An array of variables for the front widget to use ?attr:                          # An array of html attributes to add to the widget's outer tag
+    id: my_id
+    class: my_class my_class2
+    data-example-value: 668

 ```